Muyiiiii/WWW25-Grad/README.md

 [Grad: Guided Relation Diffusion Generation for Graph Augmentation in Graph Fraud Detection | Proceedings of the ACM on Web Conference 2025](https://dl.acm.org/doi/abs/10.1145/3696410.3714520)

+Several generation results of amazon and yelp can be find in https://huggingface.co/Muyiiiii-HF/WWW25-Grad/tree/main .

 ## Requirements

 This code requires the following: